1000 GIS Applications & Uses

 484. Geomedicine –Tracking patient’s location history to determine if environmental and industrial hazards put them at risk for certain types of diseases

-485. Madrid’s Air – Visualization Madrid´s air (gases, particles, pollen, diseases, etc) with the aim to make visible the microscopic and invisible agents.
+485. Madrid’s Air – Visualization Madrid´s air (gases, particles, pollen, diseases, etc) to make visible the microscopic and invisible agents.
 (Madrid’s Air Map)

 486. Ambulance Response – Responding to emergencies faster with the quickest geographic route.